korporated/Crazy-Cattle-3D/README.md

 Before opening and exploring the project, make sure you have the following:

-**Godot 4.4.1 Stable**: Download and install the [Godot Engine 4.4.1 Stable]([https://godotengine.org/download](https://github.com/godotengine/godot-builds/releases/tag/4.4.1-stable)) version 4.4.1 Stable.
-This is the version used to develop the project, and it may not be fully compatible with earlier or later versions of Godot.
+**Godot 4.4.1 Stable**: Download and install the [Godot Engine 4.4.1 Stable](https://github.com/godotengine/godot-builds/releases/tag/4.4.1-stable) This is the version used to develop the project, and it may not be fully compatible with earlier or later versions of Godot.

 ## Credits